cyang019/dnpsoup/README.md

 ## Citing DNPSOUP
 *DNPSOUP: A simulation software package for dynamic nuclear polarization*, submitted to Journal of Magnetic Resonance.

+## Acknowledgements

+- The authors would like to thank Dr. Sheetal Kumar Jain for initial discussions and encouragement on creating a separate simulation package.
+- The authors would also like to thank Dr. Kan-Nian Hu for discussions on cross effect, and Dr. John Wright for computational resources of PSFC at MIT.
+- Chen Yang thanks Professor Leonard Mueller for introducing him to solid-state NMR and product operators.
+- Chen Yang also thanks his family for support, and Mr. Xiang Gao for his suggestions on debugging frontend javascript code.

 ## Fundings

 + High Field DNP and EPR in Biological Systems: